-- 1) Given that information on value added from the business sector is largely absent for the quarterly calculations, value-added is assumed to track gross production (see section 1.2.2). - 2) The calculations of value-in-use for homeowners are largely model-dependent.
+- 1) Given that information on value added in the business sector is largely absent for the quarterly calculations, value-added is projected using data on gross production.
+In order to consider changes in the input coefficient (i.e., intermediate consumption as a share of the production value), a model-based adjustment of the value added is calculated.
+The adjustment is estimated using input and output VAT data along with import and exports data from the VAT register. - 2) The calculations of value-in-use for homeowners are largely model-dependent.
 This applies in particular to values in current prices, since the valuation of such housing is a particularly difficult issue.
 Volume progression is also highly model-dependent, albeit less susceptible in the short term to model errors, as it is based on the progression of the housing stock, which is a relatively sluggish variable.
 The aforementioned housing costs apply in the same way to the production (for own final use) of corresponding housing services in owned homes.
 The uncertainty in the model assumptions is therefore not reflected in the residual item. - 3) The estimation of housing investments is based on the housing starts statistics.
 By assuming a certain construction period for single- and multi-dwelling buildings, the number of unit starts is modelled for investments in the following quarters.
-The model carries uncertainty, as it can be assumed that construction times change in the long term and also vary in the short term.
-There is strong dependence between these calculations and the calculation of construction output and, for this reason, the uncertainty due to modelling will only be reflected in the residual item to a limited extent. - 4) The production of R&D and own end-use software in which enterprises invest is valued based on the production cost plus a model-based profit mark-up.
-For software in particular, the calculation of the
+The model carries uncertainty, as it can be assumed that construction times change in the long term